 Place a few drops on the board, then use your hands to cover the cutting board with an even coat.
-Be sure to massage the oil into the juice grooves, handles or other dips in the wood.
+If you have a cutting or carving board with a juice groove, be sure to massage the oil into the juice grooves, handles or other dips in the wood.
 Once the cutting board is evenly covered with oil, sit it up and let it air dry for 3-5 hours.

 How Often Should I Oil My Cutting Board?